-Biska Jatra should probably be the main festival in many of the historic towns in Kathmandu valley and the one celebrated in Bhaktapur is the most famous amongst.
-This festival is celebrated to symbolize various sentiments like a triumph, energy, excitement, rejuvenation with due respect to the past and its glory.
-No doubt, this festival is all about emotions and entertainment to the people in town and of the country for its pride.
+Biska Jatra should probably be the main festival in many of the historic towns in Kathmandu valley and the one celebrated in Bhaktapur is the most famous.
+This festival is celebrated to symbolize various sentiments like triumph, energy, excitement, rejuvenation with due respect to the past and its glory.
+No doubt, this festival is all about emotions and entertainment for the people in town and of the country for its pride.

 While observing the making process of Bhaila: Kha and Nakinju Ajima: Kha, it is more than an extraordinary skill demonstrated by various artisans of the town.
 Such a meticulous making process should not end in a momentary celebration, a reckless way to pay tribute to these masterminds and artistic hands.

 The next day, I found the chariot hardly crumbled with many parts dislocated and broken.
-I heard an old folk saying “even if it is made with just gold, this situation is inevitable into such a merciless behaviour”.
-For me, my heart was crying and my eyes looking for Mr Prem Lal Shilpakar, who was the lead artisan for making this chariot.
+I heard an old folk saying “even if it is made with just gold, this situation is inevitable into such merciless behaviour”.
+My heart was crying and my eyes looked for Mr Prem Lal Shilpakar, who was the lead artisan for making this chariot.
 I can understand what is going on in his mind.
-However, his face was dark too but seemed hopeful as if nothing is irreparable for him.
+However, his face was dark too but seemed hopeful as if nothing is irreparable to him.

-That day the whole team was inspecting the condition and thinking about how they proceed to repair the damage as it needs to be ready for the next day major event in Yo: sin khya.
-Anyway, I am sure that Bhaktapur has as many artisans as Prem Lal Shilpakar in her lap willing every time, but it doesn’t mean that the new generation takes things for granted and act foolishly just like in recent years.
+That day the whole team was inspecting the condition and thinking about how they proceeded to repair the damage as it needs to be ready for the next day’s major event in Yo: sin khya.
+Anyway, I am sure that Bhaktapur has as many artisans as Prem Lal Shilpakar in her lap willing every time, but it doesn’t mean that the new generation takes things for granted and acts foolishly just like in recent years.

 Along with this note, I am putting on some glimpses of the documentation process while getting involved in the making process of Bhaila: Kha.